 [On the phone]: Hello, this is Rebecca speaking.
 How can I help you?

-When someone wants to see you, use this phrase if you need a minute to finish something first.
-If a client is waiting at a store, you can also use this phrase to show that their turn is next.
+When someone wants to see you, you might not be ready to talk to them.
+Use this phrase if you need a minute to finish something first.
+If a client is waiting for help, you can also use this phrase to show that their turn is next.

-Another common phrase for this situation is “I’ll be right with you.”
+Another common phrase for this situation is “I will be right with you.”

 Good morning!
-I’ll be with you in a moment.
+I will be with you in a moment.

 You can use this question’s structure to ask the time of any event: “What time is [event]?”

 If you want to ask about a meeting on a certain day, add “on [day].”
-For example, “What time is our meeting on Thursday?”
+For example:

 When you want someone to call you or to call you back (to return your call), use this phrase to give your phone number.

-Hi, this is Cathleen from the financial office.
+Hi, this is Stephen from the financial office.